"(Sigh...) Why didn't you tell me about this issue sooner?!?"

 Constructive feedback is a conversation.
 As Paul English describes, you need to make important things like this a discussion.

 Best of all, you probably already have the time for this discussion on your calendar.
-If you have regular 1 on 1s with your team, then all you need to is put this on your agenda for next time.
+If you have regular 1 on 1s with your team, then all you need to do is put this on your 1:1 meeting agenda for next time.
 This gives you plenty of time to discuss it, and avoids scaring them by having a separate, special meeting about it.

 Constructive feedback is a conversation, not a drive by.
-Not only does that mean you need to take the time to prepare and bring notes to discuss, it also means you need make it a conversation.
+Not only does that mean you need to take the time to prepare and bring notes to discuss, it also means you need to make it a conversation.

 You're not giving them a dissertation or a monologue on why they failed.
 You're discussing with them some recent areas for improvement.
 You need to hear their side, too.